Contact Marlin University's Jennifer Dudas or 407-533-0123

 "Guatemala’s huge numbers of billfish make it impossible to pass up.
 More than 100 releases in a single day, totaling 300 catches across three days, are a real possibility.
 Almost nowhere else in the world offers this many shots at billfish, and we make sure you’re there during prime season.
 Guatemala’s prolific Pacific Coast is a perfect place to learn the bait-and-switch."

-Another Central American jewel, Guatemala enjoys the reputation of being the “Sailfish Capital of the World.”
+Another Central American jewel, Guatemala enjoys the reputation of being the Sailfish Capital of the World.
 Guatemala shares its main border with Mexico to the north, the Caribbean Sea and Belize to the east, the Pacific Ocean to the west, and Honduras and El Salvador to the south.
 Guatemala exudes a natural beauty, blanketed by deep rainforests and studded with active volcanoes.
 The Pacific coast of Guatemala is covered by vast, sprawling beaches of glistening black volcanic sand and small palm trees.
-We take a 1½-hour scenic drive from Guatemala City to Iztapa and view beautiful farms, forests and active volcanoes safely in the distance.
+We take a one-and-a-half hour scenic drive from Guatemala City to Iztapa and view beautiful farms, forests and active volcanoes safely in the distance.